-Orion's currently high production capacity utilisation rate and its broad product range may cause risks to the delivery reliability and make it more challenging than before to maintain the very high quality standard required.
-Authorities and key customers in different countries undertake regular and detailed inspections of development and manufacturing of drugs.
-Possibly required corrective actions may at least temporarily reduce delivery reliability.
+Orion's broad product range may cause risks to the delivery reliability and make it challenging to maintain the very high quality standard required in production.
+Authorities and key customers in different countries undertake regular and detailed inspections of development and manufacturing of drugs at Orion's production sites.
+Any remedial actions that may be required may at least temporarily have effects that reduce delivery reliability and increase costs.
+Orion's product range also includes products manufactured by other pharmaceutical companies.
+Possible problems related to the delivery reliability or quality of the products of those manufacturers may cause a risk to Orion's delivery reliability.